 In our famous jungle-chic lodge by a gin-clear lake, we live and breathe chimpanzees.

-The sun setting over Lake Tanganyika from our castaway lodge, Greystoke Mahale.
+A view of the shores of Lake Tanganyika to our castaway lodge, Greystoke Mahale.

-The white sand beach, backed by the Mahale Mountains.
-There really is no where in the world like Greystoke Mahale.
+Located in one of Tanzania’s beautiful national parks backed by the Mahale Mountains, with Lake Tanganyika out front; there really is nowhere in the world like Greystoke Mahale.

-Six bandas, open to views of Lake Tanganyika, built of reclaimed dhow wood.
+Eight bandas, open to views of Lake Tanganyika with the mountains behind, built of reclaimed dhow wood.

 Time spent with the chimps is something pretty indescribable.